-There have been a number of significant discoveries and other development 44. activities since the adoption of the IAP that have the potential to significantly expand development activities and the cumulative impacts of development within and around the Reserve.
+- 45. There have been a number of significant discoveries and other development activities since the adoption of the IAP that have the potential to significantly expand development activities and the cumulative impacts of development within and around the Reserve.
 Caelus Energy announced a substantial find in state waters off the coast of the Reserve in Smith Bay in 2016.
-In early 2017, ConocoPhillips announced a 300-millionbarrel oil discovery at the Willow prospect in the northeastern part of the Reserve.
+Armstrong Energy, Inc. (Armstrong) also upgraded its resource estimates at the Nanushuk development to a billion-plus-barrel oil prospect in 2017.
+Nanushuk, which Armstrong touts as the largest onshore oil discovery in three decades, lies on state lands immediately adjacent to the Reserve and the community of Nuiqsut.
+Oil Search, which took over Armstrong's interest in the Nanushuk project, is moving forward with its development plans for Nanushuk and estimates first production in 2023. - 46.
+In early 2017, ConocoPhillips announced a 300-million-barrel oil discovery at the Willow prospect in the northeastern part of the Reserve.
 ConocoPhillips has upgraded its estimates for Willow since that time, indicating that the prospect could contain between 400 and 750 million barrels of oil equivalent, with production projected at over 100,000 barrels of oil per day.
 In other words, Willow alone could exceed the total amount of 491 million barrels BLM assumed in the IAP would be discovered and economically recoverable for the entire Reserve.
-ConocoPhillips has indicated that it intends to bring Willow into production by 2023, expanding its existing developments and the associated impacts even further into the Reserve and into the Teshekpuk Lake Special Area.
-In October 2018, BLM signed the record of decision for ConocoPhillips' Greater Mooses Tooth 2 (GMT-2) oil development project, allowing that project to move forward.
-Armstrong Energy, Inc. (Armstrong) also upgraded its resource estimates at the Nanushuk development to a billion-plus-barrel oil prospect in 2017.
+The proposal includes the construction of another central processing facility and infrastructure pad, up to five satellite drill pads with up to fifty wells on each pad, an airstrip, roads, and gravel mine within the Reserve.
+The proposal is within and adjacent to the Teshekpuk Lake Special Area and will extend out the amount of industrial activity occurring in and around the community of Nuiqsut.
+ConocoPhillips has indicated that it intends to bring Willow into production by 2023.
+BLM is in the process of preparing a master development plan and EIS for the Willow project, and released a draft EIS for public review in fall 2019 and a supplemental draft EIS in March 2020.